phillbush/vcd2svg/README.md

 * The width of the space for variable names is hardcoded to 100 pixels.
   This width can be insufficient for a variable with a long name.

-* The label for the value of a variable may not fit in the wave pulse for this value.
-For example, a hexadecimal label for a 64-bit value does may not fit in its pulse.
+* The label for the value of a variable may not fit in a wave pulse.
+  For example, a hexadecimal label for a 64-bit value does not fit a pulse.
 Setting the zoom to a value slightly larger than 1 (such as 1.5) solves this.